 This is our monthly listing of community events and meetings in and around the district.
 Check back regularly, as we add new events throughout the month.

 All summer until August 31, various locations.
 Free, nutritious breakfasts and lunches are available to children 18 and younger at locations such as the Asser Levy Pool and more.
 Click here to view the flyer with Midtown locations, and visit the Borough President’s website to view all locations citywide.

 Kips Bay Library Free Events for Adults and Kids

-Through July at 446 3rd Avenue (at 31st Street).
+Through August at 446 3rd Avenue (at 31st Street).
 The Kips Bay Library is offering free movie screenings and exercise classes for adults, as well as read-alouds and movies for kids.
 Click here to view the adult calendar and the kids calendar for July, and click here to view the adult calendar and kids calendar for August.